TLouf/Py4DataSci-course/python-school/getting_started/2-course-setup.md

 If you have Anaconda:

 - click on Windows icon in the lower left corner and search `Anaconda Prompt`.
-A console should appear where to instert commands, with something written like `C:\Users\David>`.
+A console should appear where to insert commands, with something written like `C:\Users\David>`.
 (NOTE: to run commands in Anaconda, use only this special console.
 If you use the default Windows console (cmd), Windows, will not be able to find Python)

 - In the console type `conda install PACKAGENAME`